 We stayed at Aparthotel Adeo.
 This small hotel is located just a few miles south of Porec.
 We picked this hotel because it had a pool and because it was conveniently located on highway 75.
 We chose not to stay in a town like Porec or Rovinj because we went road tripping every day and did not want the hassle of parking in a city every night.

 The Aparthotel Adeo is nice, but we didn’t love it here.
 We really liked the small size (we did not want to stay in a big resort), the pool, and the included breakfast.
 Our room was huge, we had a washing machine, and the A/C and the Wi-Fi worked great.
 However, this hotel is not as nice as it looks in photos.
 Plus, it’s loud.
 We could hear the people in neighboring rooms and every time someone shut their door, it echoed down the hallway.

 This is a good pick if you want a small hotel with a pool, but next time, we would stay at a different hotel.
 If we did it again, we would stay in Rovinj and deal with the hassle of parking.
 We loved Rovinj!

 When to go to Pula and Cape Kamenjak

 This day trip works best during the months of May through September, when the weather is warm and sunny.
 The shoulder season months, April and October, are also a nice time to visit, but for some people it may be a bit too chilly to get in the water.
 However, crowds will also be low.
 During the off-season months of November through March, you can visit Cape Kamenjak but don’t expect to go swimming.
 You can still visit Pula, although some restaurants and hotels may be closed.

-- Dubrovnik Walls: Walking the Walls of Dubrovnik in 20 Photos
+- DUBROVNIK: Walking the Walls of Dubrovnik in 20 Photos

 Are you planning a trip to Croatia?
-Read all of our articles about Croatia in our Croatia Destination Guide.
+Read all of our articles about Croatia in our Croatia Travel Guide.

 You Might Also Like: